Need a shoe that’s dressy? Casual? Cool? Versatile?

-Like brown, black is a great classic loafer colour.
+Like brown, black is a great classic loafer color.
 It will pair well with almost any outfit.
 A black loafer is a bit dressier than the classic brown, but it can also be worn with a more casual outfit as well.

 While less common than a brown or a black loafer, a tan loafer works well with a more casual look.
-The lighter colour lends itself well to a beach look or an outfit with denim.
+The lighter color lends itself well to a beach look or an outfit with denim.

-White loafers are not very common and prove more difficult to take care of due to their lighter colour.
+White loafers are not very common and prove more difficult to take care of due to their lighter color.
 However, if you already have your classic loafers, white loafers can be a great addition for your casual wardrobe.

 Loafers at every price point

 Loafers can be found in a vast array of price ranges, ranging from budget to high-end luxury.
-With each price range there are pros and cons.
+With each price range, there are pros and cons.

 A budget loafer is great if you are just getting started on your wardrobe and want to try out a few styles.

-A high-end loafer exhibits craftsmanship, great quality and exquisite details.
+A high-end loafer exhibits craftsmanship, great quality, and exquisite details.
 We recommend you start with more classic loafer styles if you want to invest in a timeless, high-end pair.

 No matter which price range you decide to start with, there are many options to choose from.